-2) Persistent cookies: The cookies that are written permanently on user machine and lasts for months or years.
+2) Persistent cookies: These are cookies that are written permanently on user machine and lasts for months or years.

 Where cookies are stored?

-When any web page application writes cookie it get saved in a text file on user hard disk drive.
-The path where the cookies get stored depends on the browser.
+When any web page application writes a cookie it gets saved in a text file on user hard disk drive.
+The path where the cookies get stored depends upon the browser.
 Different browsers store cookie in different paths.
 E.g. Internet explorer store cookies on path “C:\Documents and Settings\Default User\Cookies”

 Here the “Default User” can be replaced by the current user you logged in as.
 Like “Administrator”, or user name like “Vijay” etc.